josefadamcik/josefadamcik.cz/_includes/resumecontent.md

 Smarcoms
 : *Software developer*
   __2006-2018__
   I worked for Smarcoms for almost 12 years.
 I started as a student and continued my career in the company after I had finished my degree.
-The comapany changed a lot during all those years and I met a lot of developers, learned a lot of technologies a participated in many interesting projects.
+The company changed a lot during all those years and I met a lot of developers, learned a lot of technologies and participated in many interesting projects.

   I started as a website developer (PHP, Symfony) but I soon moved to other projects.

-  I was part of a team which developed a mid scale Java web application - booking system for sportcenters called [Bizzy](http://e-rezervace.cz).
-My role was a fullstack developer and I worked with technologies like Java, Spring, Hibernate, JSF, Richfaces, PostgreSQL, Tomcat.
+  I was part of a team which developed a mid-scale Java web application - booking system for sports centres called [Bizzy](http://e-rezervace.cz).
+My role was to do a full-stack development.
+I worked with technologies like Java, Spring, Hibernate, JSF, Richfaces, PostgreSQL, Tomcat.

-  Next big project was mobile application [Shopin](https://play.google.com/store/apps/details?id=cz.smarcoms.nakupnicentra) - czech mall/retail guide.
-The application consisted of: backend with API, webapp for administering, several services for data gathering, and two mobile apps for Android and iOs.
-Mobile applications started as hybrid HTML5 apps supported by Cordova (formerly phonegap) and later evolved to into native applications.
-I participated as a lead backend developer and hybrid mobile app developer, later as native Android developer.
+  Next big project was a mobile application [Shopin](https://play.google.com/store/apps/details?id=cz.smarcoms.nakupnicentra) - Czech mall/retail guide.
+The application consisted of a backend with API, web app for administering, several services for data gathering, and two mobile apps for Android and iOs.
+Mobile applications started as hybrid HTML5 apps supported by Cordova (formerly PhoneGap) and later evolved to into native applications.
+I participated as a lead backend developer and hybrid mobile app developer, later as a native Android developer.
 Technologies were: PHP, Symfony, Java, JavaScript, Python, MySQL and others.

   There were many other smaller projects I worked on.
 I developed several Android applications for several clients, built backends for those applications (or helped to build them).
 I helped to support legacy projects of our clients and solved various problems our clients had trouble with.
 I grew into a "go to" person for most of my colleagues.